Morten Frendrup: 2020–21: Danish champions

 Frendrup continued as a starter in midfield in Brøndby's 2020–21 campaign.
-He marked his 50th appearance in all competitions 20 December 2020 as Brøndby beat Horsens 2–1 to go on winter break in first place of the league table.
+He marked his 50th appearance in all competitions on 20 December 2020 as Brøndby beat Horsens 2–1 to go on winter break in first place in the league table.

-As the season reached its conclusion, and Brøndby pushed for its first league title in 16 years, Frendrup was sent off in a crucial game against AGF on 20 May 2021.
-Leaving the pitch in tearful fashion, he eventually saw his team win 2–1.
-When returning to Brøndby Stadion after the match, Frendrup and the other players were cheered on by fans.
-Frendrup was sidelined with a suspension for the last game of the season against Nordsjælland, but could see his team win the Danish Superliga title after a 2–0 win.
+When Brøndby pushed for its first league title in 16 years at the end of the season, Frendrup was sent off in a crucial game against AGF on 20 May 2021.
+Leaving the pitch sadly, Frendrup eventually saw his team win 2–1.
+Upon returning to Brøndby Stadion after the match, Frendrup and the other players were cheered on by fans.
+Frendrup was sidelined with a suspension for the last game of the season against Nordsjælland, but could see his team win the Danish Superliga title after a 2–0 victory.

-Frendrup made his European debut on 17 August 2021 in the UEFA Champions League play-off first leg against Red Bull Salzburg, which ended in a 1–2 loss.
-On 24 October, he scored his first goal in the domestic league, helping the club to a win in the Copenhagen Derby against FC Copenhagen.
+Frendrup made his European debut on 17 August 2021 in the UEFA Champions League play-off first leg against Red Bull Salzburg, which ended in a 2–1 loss.
+On 24 October, he scored his first goal in the domestic league, helping the club to win the Copenhagen Derby against FC Copenhagen.